 - Rigorously investigating instances of alleged bribery and assisting the police and other appropriate authorities in any resultant prosecution;

 - Taking firm and vigorous action against any individual(s) involved in bribery.

-The Partnership/Board of Directors recognises that market practice varies across the territories in which it does business and what is normal and acceptable in one place may not be in another.
-This policy prohibits any inducement which results in a personal gain or advantage to the recipient or any person or body associated with them, and which is intended to influence them to take action which may not be solely in the interests of the Partnership or of the person or body employing or contracting with them or whom they represent.
+- The Firm recognises that market practice varies across the territories in which it does business and what is normal and acceptable in one place may not be in another.
+This policy prohibits any inducement which results in a personal gain or advantage to the recipient or any person or body associated with them, and which is intended to influence them to take action which may not be solely in the interests of the Firm or of the person or body employing or contracting with them or whom they represent.

-The prevention, detection and reporting of bribery is the responsibility of all consultants throughout the Partnership/Board of Directors.
+- The prevention, detection and reporting of bribery is the responsibility of all consultants throughout the Firm.
 Suitable channels of communication by which consultants or others can report confidentially any suspicion of bribery will be maintained via the Anti-Corruption Reporting procedures.

 - Useful resource: www.transparency.org.uk for the Transparency Index.